Car Owner Check.

 Enter the registration to see keeper count, ownership periods and the full vehicle history in one report.

-Why previous owners matter
+Why previous owners matter.

 Keeper count is one of the quickest signals a buyer has.
 A car that has passed through many hands in a short time is a different proposition to one that stayed with a single owner for years.